B3TA-BLOCKER/GhostLogger/README.md

+Given the nature of the project, it's important to choose a license that reflects the educational intent and discourages misuse.
+A more restrictive license like the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** might be more appropriate.
+Here’s an updated README.md with this license:

 # GhostLogger 👻🖥️

 Welcome to **GhostLogger**, a stealthy and efficient keylogging application for Windows!
 Designed for educational purposes and to demonstrate low-level Windows programming techniques, GhostLogger captures and records keystrokes in a hidden manner.